elysehadid/elysehadid.github.io/README.md

 This is a static website built with plain old HTML and CSS.

 I love JavaScript (and React!) but I wanted to provide an experience that doesn't _require_ JavaScript.
 I also wanted to make sure the website loads as fast as possible.

 I progressively enhance the user experience with a Google web font for browsers that support it, and I serve images in WebP format when possible.
-I also use a [CSS reset created by Josh Comeau](https://www.joshwcomeau.com/css/custom-css-reset/) to ensure the user experience and layout are consistent across browsers.

 ## Design and layout

 The design of the page was inspired by [Josh W. Comeau](https://www.joshwcomeau.com/), [Wistia](https://wistia.com/), and my friend [Nicole Gathany's](https://nicolegathany.com/) portfolio.
+I also use a [CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/) from Josh Comeau to ensure the user experience and layout are consistent across browsers.

 The website features a one-page layout with a sticky sidebar.
 For desktop users, I can almost guarantee that my contact info is visible, or not too far off-screen, at all times.
 For mobile users, I wanted to ensure that the copy is legible, concise and easy to digest.